ArthurQianyiZhao/arthurqianyizhao.github.io/_pages/about.md

 Arthur is currently a PhD student in Electrical Engineering at University of Melbourne, advised by Prof. [Christina Lim](https://findanexpert.unimelb.edu.au/profile/969-christina-lim), Prof. [Ampalavanapillai Nirmalathas](https://findanexpert.unimelb.edu.au/profile/15285-ampalavanapillai-nirmalathas) and A/Prof. [Jame Bullock](https://findanexpert.unimelb.edu.au/profile/833561-james-bullock).
 He holds a [Bachelor of Engineering (Research and Development)](https://programsandcourses.anu.edu.au/2022/program/aenrd) with First Class Honours from the [Australian National University (ANU)](https://www.anu.edu.au/).
 His research interests are AI-native optical communication and optoelectronic/ photonic devices for AI and 5G infrastructure.
 He is also an active secondary market investor with enthusiasm for the financial markets.

-Feel free to contact via email: [arthurzhao@student.unimelb.edu.au](mailto:arthurzhao@student.unimelb.edu.au).
+Feel free to contact via email: [arthur.zhao@unimelb.edu.au](mailto:arthur.zhao@unimelb.edu.au).

 # News
-Dec 25: One paper accepted for OFC 2026 at Los Angeles.
+Dec 25: One paper was accepted for oral presentation at OFC 2026 in Los Angeles

 Jul 25: I have officially enrolled and started my PhD journey at University of Melbourne.